University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences

 Dr. Laura Borgelt serves as a clinical pharmacy specialist at the University of Colorado A.F.
 Williams Family Medicine Center with Dr. Joseph Saseen.
 This site is the clinical teaching site for the Family Medicine Residency Program at the University of Colorado Hospital.
 Clinical pharmacy services include (but are not limited to): providing continuing education for medical residents involved in the University of Colorado and Denver Health programs; performing medication reviews of patients to identify and resolve drug-related problems; offering pharmacotherapy consultations; participating in interdisciplinary Patient Centered Medical Home activities and providing patient education.
 Specific areas of interest and expertise include women's health (contraception, polycystic ovary syndrome, pregnancy and lactation, hormone therapy, and osteoporosis), smoking cessation, asthma, diabetes, health promotion, and disease prevention.

-Dr. Borgelt has been involved with research projects related to the women's health, medication safety, and faculty peer assessment.
+Dr. Borgelt has been involved with research projects related to women's health, medication safety, and faculty peer assessment.
 Many of these research projects have been published in the medical literature.
 She is the leading editor of a women’s health textbook entitled, “Women’s Health Across the Lifespan: A Pharmacotherapeutic Approach.”
 She has also published review articles and book chapters related to various pharmacotherapy and educational topics.
 Click here to see related review articles and book chapters.

 Dr. Borgelt is actively involved in several committees at the School of Pharmacy and within the University.
-She is current member of the Curriculum Committee at the School of Pharmacy, and Vice-Chair of Faculty Council at the University of Colorado.
+She is a current member of the Curriculum Committee at the School of Pharmacy, and Vice-Chair of Faculty Council at the University of Colorado.
 Outside of the University, Dr. Borgelt is Past President and a member of the Colorado Pharmacists Society and is actively involved with the American College of Clinical Pharmacy, American Society of Health-Systems Pharmacists, and the American Association of Colleges of Pharmacy.
 She has also served on various committees in Colorado to ensure patient and medication safety including the prescription drug abuse prevention task force, pregnancy-related depression, and three different working groups with the State Licensing Authority and Department of Revenue to determine recommendations for rulemaking regarding medical and retail marijuana.
 She firmly believes that participating in professional organizations and performing community service/volunteer activities are critical components to promoting pharmacy and advocating better health for the general public.

 Honors and Awards: